 GUIDELINES ON IMPORTANT GOVERNANCE ISSUES

-- Appointment Procedures The Board as a whole is responsible for the procedure of agreeing to the appointment of its own members and for nominating them for election by the shareholders on first appointment and thereafter at regular intervals by rotation.
+The Board as a whole is responsible for the procedure of agreeing to the appointment of its own members and for nominating them for election by the shareholders on first appointment and thereafter at regular intervals by rotation in accordance with the Company’s Diversity Policy and Nomination Policy.
 A Nomination Committee has been established to evaluate and nominate candidates for the approval of the Board.

-- Board Leadership The roles of Chairman and Chief Executive Officer are currently separate.
+The roles of Chairman and Chief Executive Officer are currently separate.
 The Board supports the principle of Board independence from management and any major shareholder group, and continually reviews the implementation of this principle.
-The Board has developed written position description for non-executive directors, which will be reviewed on a regular basis by the Board.
+The Board has developed written position description for Non-Executive Directors, which will be reviewed on a regular basis by the Board.

 Board Composition and Size

-- Board compensation review The pay and benefits of the executive Directors is determined by the Remuneration Committee, a committee comprised of a majority of Independent non-executive Directors.
-The fees and remuneration of non-executive Directors are determined at the Annual General Meeting.
-The Remuneration Committee also reviews the fees and remuneration of the Chairman prior to determination at the Annual General Meeting.
-The remuneration of executive Directors and non-executive Directors will be the subject of continual monitoring of and benchmarking against the remuneration offered by comparable companies.
+The pay and benefits of the Executive Directors is determined by the Remuneration Committee, a committee comprised of a majority of Independent Non-Executive Directors.
+The fees and remuneration of Non-Executive Directors are determined at the Annual General Meeting.
+The remuneration of Executive Directors and Non-Executive Directors will be the subject of continual monitoring of and benchmarking against the remuneration offered by comparable companies.
 The assistance of independent external advisers will be sought from time to time.

-- Training and development All directors should regularly update and refresh their skills and knowledge, with training support from the Company Secretary.
+All Directors should regularly update and refresh their skills and knowledge, with training support from the Company Secretary.